srilathadinakar/Recipes-App/README.md

 # Recipes App

-# CURD Operation using Node And Express
+# CURD Operation using Node, Express and Mongoose

 # Sample Api are given below in the document